catalyst-cloud/catalystcloud-docs/source/database.rst

 ############################

-In this section we will work through the steps required to create a new database instance and cover different common topics to do with our Databases.
+In this section we will work through the steps required to create a new database instance and cover different common topics to do with the database service.

 *********************************
 Gathering necessary information